Inside: How fixing these 4 things made a dramatic difference in this ugly eyesore of a room! ➡

 This post contains Amazon and other affiliate links for your convenience.
 As an Amazon Associate I earn from qualifying purchases.
 If you purchase something through any link, I may receive a small commission, at no extra charge to you.
 I only recommend products that I love or would purchase for myself.
 See my full disclosure here.

 The ponytail and glasses and what was underneath.

 All of this weirdness, ugliness, dirtiness, and disrepair was overwhelming, to say the least.
 Where to start?
 This area was the entire home’s first impression.

-But we achieved this impossible undertaking by changing only these four design elements:
+But we were able to achieve what seemed an impossible undertaking by changing only these four design elements:

-Boiling it down to these allowed us to wrap our heads around what needed to be done and gave us a game plan.
+Boiling it down to these four things allowed us to wrap our heads around what needed to be done.
+This plan made this monstrous project feel more manageable.